 Again, fate blow on its dice, but the throw was not in favour of Mughals.

 5. The Mighty Maratha

-The Maratha was a huge empire and an archenemy to Mughals.
+The Maratha was a huge empire, an archenemy to Mughals, and an indispensable part of the history of Ahmedabad.
 It was the only force standing in the way of Mughals to obtain a complete dominance in India.
 Raghunath Rao and Damaji Gaekwad were the 2 Maratha rulers who snatched Ahmedabad out from the Mughal chains and fashioned it as their terrain.
 Unfortunately, the alien rule proved out to be much better than this home order.
 The internal disputes amongst the Marathas went to the south and resulted in an all-out battle which bought an apocalyptic reign in the city.
 Nearly, the entire city was destroyed in this mutiny.
 However, the major attractions survived.
 The influence of Marathi Culture is visible in the historical lineage of Ahmedabad till now.

 6. The British Era of Wine and Roses

-1818 was the year when British took command of the city.
-An order was established, a government was built, and soldiers were appointed, summary they were reconstructing Ahmedabad.
+1818 was the year when the British took command of Ahmedabad.
+The order was established, a government was built, and soldiers were appointed, summary they were reconstructing Ahmedabad.
 The amended city was elevated when the iron bars were mounted to its grounds.
 The railway line opened up huge possibilities to endless opportunities, making the city's textile available worldwide.

 Still, every empire rises to fall.

 7. An essence of Independence